 Let’s say you have a $5,000 credit card balance, an $1,000 auto loan and $10,000 in student loans.
 With the debt snowball method, you would focus on paying off the auto loan first because it has the lowest total balance.

 The debt snowball method can help motivate you to focus on one debt at a time instead of multiple, helping you build momentum and stay on track.
 You should only disregard the debt snowball method as an option if you have a payday loan or a title loan.
 These loans usually have much higher interest rates, between 300 percent to 400 percent APR on average, and should be paid off as soon as possible.

 3. Refinance debt

 Refinancing debt to a lower interest rate can save you hundreds in interest and help you repay debt faster.
 You can refinance mortgages, auto loans, personal loans and student loans.

 One way to do this is through a debt consolidation loan, a personal loan that may come with lower interest rates than your existing debts.
-If you have credit card debt, you may also consider transferring the debt to a balance transfer card.
+You may also consider transferring the debt to a balance transfer card if you have credit card debt.
 These cards have 0 percent APR for a specific time frame, usually between six to 18 months.